phpactor/phpactor/doc/refactorings.md

 3. Identify the members, and try and identify the containing class.
 4. Replace only the members which certainly belong to the target class.

-Due to the losely typed nature of PHP this refactoring may not find all of the member accesses for the given class.
+Due to the loosely typed nature of PHP this refactoring may not find all of the member accesses for the given class.
 Run your tests before and after applying this refactoring.

 <div class="alert alert-info">
 <b>Hint</b>: Use the CLI command to list all of the <b>risky</b> references.
 Risky references are those member accesses which match
-the query but whose containg classes could not be resolved.
+the query but whose containing classes could not be resolved.
 </div>

 ![Risky references](images/risky.png)